vga101/gaiasky/docs/Stereoscopic-mode.rst

 Stereoscopic (3D) mode
 **********************

-The Gaia Sandbox includes a `stereoscopic mode <http://en.wikipedia.org/wiki/Stereoscopy>`__ or 3D mode which outputs two images each intended for each eye, creating the illusion of depth.
+The Gaia Sky includes a `stereoscopic mode <http://en.wikipedia.org/wiki/Stereoscopy>`__ or 3D mode which outputs two images each intended for each eye, creating the illusion of depth.